Martial Arts Shin Conditioning 101: How to Toughen Your Shins For Combat

 You're new to shin conditioning?
 You came to the right place.
 We are going to give you some technical background on your shins, plus let you in on a few techniques that are sure to toughen up those MMA or Muay Thai twigs!

-First, get some Battle Balm®!
+First, get some Battle Balm® pain relief cream!
 It will be your best friend during the toughening routine, especially for the initial stages.
 Why?
 Because what you're doing is creating small amounts of trauma and injury to the shins to force your bones to respond by gaining strength and density.
 Battle Balm® is the best damage control injury and trauma balm for your body!
 We'll talk again about it later and how to incorporate it into your training regimen.

 The main concept to shin strengthening is repetitive stimulation (or kicking practice).
 You need to stress your shin bones (or tibia bones, or tibias...) to make your body respond appropriately by building bone density.
 Higher bone density equals stronger bones.
 One day of shin conditioning won't cut it.
 You have to strike your shins consistently for about a year before you see some serious results.
 Your hard work will pay off big time and your new steel shins will be the talk of the town!

 There's a lot of myths going around when it comes to creating strong shins.
 We'll touch on the science a bit, and then move into the practical aspects of how to train properly.

 Let's try to understand the important components of shin conditioning.

 The more times you hit something hard, the more times you're going to feel it.
 There's no two ways about it, unless you've got some neurological (nerve) damage.
 If you stubbed your toe 10 times, the 11th time is not going to feel any more pleasant.
 So don't think that you will feel less sensation once your shins have hit the heavy bag for the ten thousandth time.
 Unless you're dead, you'll still feel pain.
 It's just that your brain will have adapted to handle it differently.